The Clean Style

 Cornrows with Design Partings

-Pro Tip: Ask your stylist to etch in designs that suit your personality—whether minimalistic or dramatic.
-You’ll be turning heads from all angles.
+Pro Tip: Ask your stylist to use designs that suit your personality; they could be minimalistic or dramatic.
+You’ll definitely be turning heads from all angles.

 Cornrows with Tapered Sides